surveygraph/surveygraph-tutorials/README.md

 * __gallery__ to see network visualisations of survey data
 * __scripts__ for jupyter notebooks and R scripts
 * __feedback__ for a google survey to give us feedback on the package

+_Note that none of this material exists yet, this is simply a mockup README._